What is the difference between powered air and supplied air respirators?

 Circuits

-Closed-circuit SCBAs (rebreathers) reuse the wearer's breathed-out air as opposed to depleting it to the air.
-The exhaled air goes through a canister containing soda lime, which filters out the carbon dioxide or CO2.
+Closed-circuit SCBAs (rebreathers) reuse the wearer's breathed-out air instead of depleting it to the air.
+The exhaled air goes through a soda lime canister, which filters out the carbon dioxide or CO2.
 The filtered air then, at that point, goes to a sack where it is blended in with packaged fluid or compacted oxygen.
 This restores the oxygen content to a little over 21.5%.
-The air is then breathed in by the client, and the cycle repeats.
+The client then breathes the air, and the cycle repeats.

 Rebreathers work in the demand mode and are not utilized for firefighting and risky materials work.
 They are utilized in mine rescue work since they expand the oxygen supply.
 An open-circuit SCBA has a stock of compacted breathable air.
 The wearer inhales ordinarily, and the breathed-out air is depleted from the system.
-As such, the air supply is restricted to the sum the wearer can convey on the grounds that the air isn't recycled or reused.
+As such, the air supply is restricted to the sum the wearer can convey because the air isn't recycled or reused.

 Fit Testing

-OSHA requires proper fit testing and training preceding wearers utilizing a respiratory device at work.
+OSHA requires proper fit testing and training before wearers utilize a respiratory device at work.
 By training, one should undergo a familiarization period in normal air.
-Additionally, there are two (2) essential facepiece fit tests: qualitative and quantitative.
+Additionally, two (2) essential facepiece fit tests exist: qualitative and quantitative.

-Essentially, OSHA commands that fit testing should be performed preceding the underlying respirator use, at whatever point an alternate respirator facepiece is utilized, and every year from there on.
+Essentially, OSHA commands that fit testing is performed before the underlying respirator is used; at this point, an alternate respirator facepiece is utilized every year thereafter.

 Maintenance